Inukares/fe-hire-master/NotesOnSubmission.md

 Median however takes whole dataset into account, and that's what I ended up implementing.

 #### Testing
-I want to mention that existing testing is far from being ideal and in real-world scenario should be improved.
+I want to mention that this solution lacks testing and in real-world scenario it should be improved.
 Initially I thought you'd like to avoid adding *any* libraries, hence I omitted it on purpose.
 After a mail to you though it became clear that only framework-like libraries are off-limits, hence only some parts of the code are tested.